Code-Institute-Submissions/Searchepreneurs/Testing.md

 ### Manually testing the 'purchase' feature

 In order to test the 'purchase' feature manually, I went through this process:
+* Navigate to the 'plans' page
-* Choosing a plan to purchase
+* Click on the 'start now' link under a plan
-* Filling in purchase information
-* Filling in client information
+* Verify that I am taken to the 'purchase' page
+* Fill in the form on the 'purchase' page and submit the form
+* Verify that I am taken to the 'create client' page
+* Fill in the form on the 'create client' page and submit the form
-* Verifying that a client model was generated
+* Verify that a client model is generated (through the admin backend)
+* Verify that, upon form submission, I am taken to the 'profile' page, and the client model shows up in a list on the page

 First off, I clicked the 'plans' link in the navbar, and was taken to the 'services' page.
 I then chose a service, and clicked on the 'Start Now' button on the 'basic' service.